Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 > ⚠️ A Jetson already setup previously may be difficult to access due to [static IP address](#setup-static-ip) used to make sure the IP does not change when connected to the Starlink router.
-Either change your computer IP address to the same domain, look into [serial connection with a micro-USB](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup-headless), or connect with an HDMI cable.
+Either change your computer IP address to the same gateway, look into [serial connection with a micro-USB](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup-headless), or connect with an HDMI cable.

 ## Tailscale